mystic-toad/urban-stats-tpg/README.md

 ### Search coordinates for ZIP (single or CSV of queries)

-Search is now the default when `--zips` is not provided.

 Single coordinate (positional lat lon):
 ```powershell
 python zip_codes.py 38.044950193509585, -97.37610793857532 --out results.csv